American Jewish Joint Distribution Committee: Leadership

-The organisation was led by Moses A. Leavitt until his death in 1965; Leavitt was then succeeded by Charles H. Jordan.
-Jordan died in Prague in 1967.
-His death was declared suicide by Czechoslovak government, in the context of communist denouncements of the JDC at the time, The New York Times reported his death as mysterious.
-In 1974, Czechoslovak defector Josef Frolik advised the Central Intelligence Agency in 1974 that Jordan had been abducted by Arab agents and died during interrogation by Palestinians at the Egyptian embassy in Prague.
+The organisation was led by Moses A. Leavitt until his death in 1965, and was succeeded by Charles H. Jordan.
+Jordan died in Prague in 1967, which was declared a suicide by the Czechoslovak government, in the context of communist denouncements of the JDC at the time, The New York Times reported his death as mysterious.
+Czechoslovak defector Josef Frolík advised the Central Intelligence Agency in 1974 that Jordan had been abducted by Palestinian agents and died during interrogation at the Egyptian embassy in Prague.